 Due to Iron Man's enormous success, it's hard to remember what a mess Robert Downey Jr. was before putting on the suit.
 His battle with drugs and alcohol led to multiple arrests, and it seemed like the talented actor's career was over.
 However, sometimes all it takes for a comeback is to have one very persistent man in your corner.
 Director Jon Favreau battled Marvel to cast Downey as Iron Man.
 The studio rejected the idea several times, but Favreau insisted because he knew Downey was perfect for the part.
 "It was my job as a director to show that it was the best choice creatively…and now the Marvel Universe is the biggest franchise in film history," Favreau said.
 Sometimes feuds actually do end well.

-#58 on The Most Rewatchable Moviessee more on Iron Man
+#36 on The Greatest Movies for Guyssee more on Iron Man

 Tony Kaye is known around Hollywood for being a bit of a hothead.
 For his feature film directorial debut American History X, Kaye did not want to cast Ed Norton (who was later nominated for an Oscar for his performance), but finally agreed when he couldn't find anyone else for the role.
 After Kaye finished editing the movie, he handed over a 96-minute cut to New Line.
 When the studio and Norton responded with several notes and questions about the cut, Kaye reportedly responded with a temper tantrum.New Line wound up booting the director from the editing room, and Kaye asked for his name to be entirely removed from the project.
 His request was denied.
 New Line added 40 minutes of footage to the controversial film, which has gone on to become a cult classic and film school staple.

-#3 on The Best Movies of 1998see more on American History X
+#67 on The Best Movies of All Timesee more on American History X